Can a Doctor with a Felony Conviction Be Licensed?

 If your conviction is on the list above, you are not automatically banned, but you no longer have the "seven-year shield."
 To succeed, you should focus on:

 Expungement (PC 1203.4): In California, if your conviction is expunged, the Board cannot deny your license based on that conviction, even if it was a serious felony (unless it’s a crime that would prevent you from being a doctor altogether, like certain sex crimes).
+However, this is not absolute.
+California has many diversion statutes that sidetrack a case before conviction.
+A factual finding of innocence is a complete bar to the use of an arrest.

 Rehabilitation Evidence: Collect records of community service, stable employment, sobriety (if applicable), and letters of recommendation from medical professionals who know your history.
+This is a critical step in mitigation and requires professional assistance to be properly presented to the board.

 4. Other Issues